VirgilSecurity/virgil-sdk-pfs-x/README.md

 let cardData = TransmitToServer(exportedCard)
 ```

-after Virgil Card creation it is necessary to sign and publish it with Application Private Virgil Key at the server side.
+When Virgil Card created, sign and publish it with Application Private Virgil Key at the server side:

 ```swift
 // import card